dwellons/WeatherConditions/readme.md

 * The results are then displayed in a table to the user.

 ### How I calculated the Heading
 * The heading value is returned as a degree value, with the possibility of 0-360 degrees.
 I know that 0 degrees is North, 90 degrees is east, 180 degrees is south and 270 degrees is west.
-I found the value for the remaining directions (NE, SE, SW, NW).
-Knowing these values, I can determine a range each value has, and divide them evenly throughout the 0-360 degree range.
+I found the value for the remaining main headings (NE, SE, SW, NW).
+Knowing these values, I can determine a degree range each value has, and divide them evenly throughout the 0-360 degree range.

 ### What did I Learn?
 * Javascript Event Handling